Bayesian estimation of a decreasing density: Numerical illlustrations

 \section{Numerical illlustrations}

 In this section we use the algorithm described in Section \ref{sec:alg} to sample from the posterior distribution.
+We consider two data generating settings for the true density function: the standard Exponential distribution and the half-Normal distribution.
+Both densities are bounded, decreasing and satisfy assumption \ref{ass:f_0}.
 Suppose in the $j$-th iteration of the Gibbs sampler (possibly after discarding ``burn in'' samples) we have obtained $\left(\Th^{(j)}_{Z_1}, \ldots, \Th^{(j)}_{Z_n}\right).$ At iteration $j$, if the stationary region of the mcmc sampler has been reached, a sample from the posterior distribution is given by

 Two natural derived Bayesian point estimators are the posterior mean and the median.
-Assuming $J$ iterations, a Rao-Blackwellized estimator for the posterior mean is obtained by computing $J^{-1}\sum_{j=1}^J \hat{f}^{(j)}(x)$ and an estimator for the posterior median at $x$ is the median value in $\{\hat{f}^{(j)}(x),j=1,\dots,J.\}$.
+Assuming $J$ iterations, a Rao-Blackwellized estimator for the posterior mean is obtained by computing $J^{-1}\sum_{j=1}^J \hat{f}^{(j)}(x)$ and an estimator for the posterior median at $x$ is the median value in $\{\hat{f}^{(j)}(x),\, j=1,\dots,J\}$.
+We implemented our procedures in {\bf Julia}, see \cit{bezanson17}.
+The computer code and datasets for replication of our examples forms part of the {\sf BayesianDecreasingDensity} repository (\url{https://github.com/fmeulen/BayesianDecreasingDensity}).
+For plotting we used functionalities of the {\bf{ggplot2}} package (see \cit{wickham09}) in {\bf R}.
+The computations were performed on a MacBook Pro, with a 2.7GHz Intel Core i5 with 8 GB RAM.